njirons/stat571project/README.md

 fake_data_sim.R generates simulated data and runs the same models on them.

+ent_mlr_cv.R has functions to fit entropic MLR via fast gradient ascent and to conduct k-fold cross validation.

-NOTE: the implementation of gradient ascent in fake_data_sim.R is the most up-to-date one and should be used instead of gvhd_sim.R for now
+NOTE: the implementation of gradient ascent in ent_mlr_cv.R is the most up-to-date one and should be used.